Two Girls on Broadway

-Two Girls on Broadway is a 1940 musical film directed by S. Sylvan Simon and starring Lana Turner and Joan Blondell.
+Two Girls on Broadway is a 1940 American musical film directed by S. Sylvan Simon and starring Lana Turner and Joan Blondell.
+It follows two sisters attempting to forge a career as Broadway performers.
 The film is a remake of The Broadway Melody (1929).

 Plot

-Molly Mahoney (Joan Blondell) forms a vaudeville act with her fiancé Eddie Kerns (George Murphy).
-Working at a local dance school, she longs to become a star performing on Broadway.
+Molly Mahoney forms a vaudeville act with her fiancé Eddie Kerns.
+Working at a local dance school in small-town Nebraska, she longs to become a star performing on Broadway.
 Eddie persuades her to leave town for New York City, and after their arrival, Eddie debuts on the radio with his so-called singing canaries.
 Although the canaries are unable to sing, Eddie is not, and following an impressive debut he is offered a job at the station.
-He convinces co-worker Buddy Bartell (Richard Lanez) to grant Molly and her little sister Pat (Lana Turner) an audition.
+He convinces co-worker Buddy Bartell to grant Molly and her little sister Pat an audition.

 What promised to be a big opportunity turns into the start of noticeable tensions between the sisters, when Bartell announces he wants to team Eddie and Pat.
 Molly, meanwhile, is offered a degrading job selling cigarettes.
 Instead of complaining, Molly swallows her pride and allows Pat to take the limelight meant for her.
-Meanwhile, wealthy and often-married playboy 'Chat' Chatsworth (Kent Taylor) falls for Pat and starts flirting with her.
-After a while, Molly finds out about Chat's wild past through her gossipy friend Jed Marlowe (Wallace Ford), and tries to warn her sister.
+Meanwhile, wealthy and often-married playboy 'Chat' Chatsworth falls for Pat and starts flirting with her.
+After a while, Molly finds out about Chat's wild past through her gossipy friend Jed Marlowe, and tries to warn her sister.

 Her worries turn out to be unnecessary, though, as Pat feels more attracted to Eddie.
 She does not want to hurt Molly's feeling or ruin her engagement, and decides to return home.
 Molly, who is unaware of Pat's motives for leaving, insists that she stay.
 Thinking it is the only way of forgetting her feelings for Eddie, Pat accepts a proposal from Chat and elopes with him.
 When Eddie hears about this, he is alarmed, because he had been secretly in love with Pat the entire time.
 He admits his true feeling for Pat to Molly, and is encouraged to follow her.
 However, upon arriving at the apartment, Eddie finds out that Pat and Chat have already left.

 Overhearing one of Chat's servants of Pat and Chat's whereabouts, Eddie rushes to City Hall.
 Breaking up a wedding ceremony that has already begun, Eddie professes his love for Pat.
 With the blessing of Molly, Pat and Eddie decide to marry, while Molly returns home.